-MIRA.mov “Exploring Visual Languages” is a new monthly series of immersive screenings that explore contemporary digital culture, re-evaluating both new and old ways of thinking through innovative formats and narratives and presenting distinctive characteristics of digital media that reflect the current state of the art and its aesthetics through techniques such as CGI (computer-generated imagery), audiovisual immersion, video game engines and 3D digital animation.
+MIRA.mov “Exploring Visual Languages” is a new weekly series of immersive screenings that explore contemporary digital culture, re-evaluating both new and old ways of thinking through innovative formats and narratives and presenting distinctive characteristics of digital media that reflect the current state of the art and its aesthetics through techniques such as CGI (computer-generated imagery), audiovisual immersion, video game engines and 3D digital animation.

 The aim of MIRA.mov is to create a new circuit for the exploration of the various aspects of digital creativity and its current trends, showcasing the work of emerging and renowned artists who explore the moving image.